SanderCokart/laravel-api-auth/README.md

 ```

 I also want to gift you this RouteServiceProvider routes configuration.
 Just copy and replace it in your `RouteServiceProvider.php`.
+If you use this you can remove middleware from the routes files.

 ```php
         $this->routes(function () {